omundy/learn-computers/topics/data-types.md

 ```

+---

 ### 👉 **Try it out**

-1. Copy / paste the cars array into the console and press return.
+1. Copy / paste the cars array into the console and press <kbd>return</kbd>.
 The data is now saved there.
 1. You can log the above example using `console.log()` by placing the reference to the data point inside the parentheses, like this: `console.log(cars[1][0])`
 1. Log the notation to access the Chevrolet's model only.
 1. Log the notation to access the Honda's year.